rozek/shareable-note-stickers/README.md

 ## Usage ##

 "shareable-note-stickers" is intended for being used as a module within a "host application".
-In order to use it, simply import the necessary types, constants and classes:
+In order to use it, simply import the necessary types, constants, functions and classes:

 ```
   import {